Streaming Radio at a Business (Do You Need a License?)

 At Pandora CloudCover, we offer music that is safe and appropriate for businesses large and small.
 We handle copyright issues, so you will not be subject to lawsuits and harassment from PROs, and we allow you to play our music through any sound system that is right for you.
 With our help, you can create the perfect playlist and share it at the right volume and at the right time for the people who matter most.

 We would like to tell you more about how we have helped business owners just like you.
-Please contact us for a personalized price quote.
+Start a free trial today, or contact us for a personalized quote.
+Terms and conditions apply.

 Streaming Radio at Your Business FAQs